AtlasEngineCa/.github/profile/README.md

 ## WorldSeed MMO

 ### About
-This is an MMO built on [Minestom](https://github.com/Minestom/Minestom), an open source Minecraft server implementation.
+This is an MMORPG engine built on [Minestom](https://github.com/Minestom/Minestom), an open source Minecraft server implementation.
 Some of the tools used to create the server will be open-sourced here.

 The goal of this project is to create a game engine for Minecraft.
 Users will be able to easily create scalable MMORPG's with a web UI, a build server and a client plugin.